IDAES/idaes-ext/doc/build.md

    **NOTE**: If the configure is having difficulty downloading MUMPS for some reason, you can download it locally and point to it in the configure line instead using `--download-mumps=../MUMPS_5.6.1.tar.gz`
+6. Set the `PETSC_DIR` environment var to wherever you installed PETSc.

 #### Apple Intel